mhrons/mhrons.github.io/docs/index.md

 ![Milan](img/Milan.jpg){: style="width: 20%; align='left';"}

+My name is Milan Hronský.
+I live in Slovakia, and work on:
-Better integration of intermittent renewable energy in the grid!
+Better integration of intermittent renewable energy in the grid

 My photovoltaic projects: